CAprogs/PandaScan/Installation Guide.md

 - Download and install [**miniconda3**](https://docs.conda.io/projects/miniconda/en/latest/)

-While downloading and installing Miniconda you should use the **Conda Powershell** to create and install your venv and run PandaScan.
+Miniconda on Windows comes with the **Anaconda Prompt** that helps you to create and install your venv.

-- Open your **Terminal**
+- Search and Open **Anaconda Prompt**
 - Enter your **Miniconda** folder  ⬇️
 ```
 cd miniconda3